Skip to main content

 Common issues:

-• Invalid API key (re-run clawctl agent configure my-assistant --stage providers)
+• Invalid API key — re-run the provider stage with the right provider name: clawctl agent configure my-assistant --stage providers --provider <name>